takuti/Recommendation.jl/docs/src/getting_started.md

 ## Usage

-This package contains `DataAccessor` and several fundamental recommendation techniques (e.g., non-personalized `MostPopular` recommender, `CF` and `MF`), and evaluation metrics such as `Recall`.
+The package contains a unified `DataAccessor` module and several non-personalized/personalized recommenders, as well as evaluation metrics such as `Recall`.
 All of them can be accessible by loading the package as follows:

 ```julia
 using Recommendation